Experiential Learning Technology

 Why it works

-We believe that well-constructed experiential learning technology fast-tracks knowledge, understanding and skill acquisition.
-We also believe that people learn best (solo or in teams) when emotionally engaged in an authentic, active environment involving decisions, consequences and problem-solving tasks.
+We believe well-constructed experiential learning technology fast-tracks knowledge, understanding and skill acquisition.
+We also believe people learn best (solo or in teams) when emotionally engaged in an authentic, active environment involving decisions, consequences and problem-solving tasks.

 How it works